 Their activity went unnoticed for a time, but finally became known.
 The young women were apprehended, interrogated, and finally, with the exception of Drosida, executed by being thrown into huge furnaces used for melting copper.
 She, at the order of the emperor, was held in the imperial chambers.
 Trajan hoped his child would give up her allegiance to this new faith.

 But she did no such thing.
 The courage of her friends had already convinced her to join them as a martyr for Christ.
 She baptized herself with oil and water so as to be worthy to meet the Lord.
 Then she made her escape, and approached the furnaces.
 She threw herself into one of them, and gave up her life.

-During this week we read the seventh and eighth chapters of Genesis, which tell the story of Noah and the ark.
-We all know the familiar details of the story—the building of the vessel, the pairs of animals, the days on the water, and the dove bringing an olive leaf as a sign that the waters are finally subsiding.
+The old man is Noah, the builder of the Ark, whose story we read in Genesis.
+We all know the familiar details of the story: the building of the vessel, the pairs of animals, the days on the water, and the dove bringing an olive leaf as a sign that the waters were finally subsiding.

 But we don't think as often, perhaps, of the courage shown by this old man.
 He followed God's command to build the ark and assemble his family and the animals on it.
 But that was really the easy part.
 What must it have been like for Noah, watching as the waters rose up over the whole earth, even the mountains, and every living thing was blotted out?
 He needed great courage to face such momentous destruction.